ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/dateandtimefield.md

 ##### Constructor

-The constructor for this value object initializes a new Value object with the value provided.
+The constructor for this value object initializes a new value object with the value provided.
 It accepts an instance of PHP's built-in `\DateTime` class.

 ##### String representation